lucasnegri/Project-Management-Website/README.md

 #### create_team
 The create_team function creates a new team.
 If a GET request is made, it retrieves all registered users and displays them in a list.
 If a POST request is made, the function retrieves the team name, objective, color, and members from the request, creates a new team object with these properties, saves it to the database, and returns a page showing all teams including the newly created one.

+#### manage_team
+This code defines a path that handles the "manage_team" request.
+When this path is hit, the following actions are performed: It fetches the team object using the id passed in the URL.
+It retrieves a list of all users using the User model.
+It returns a rendered HTML template "network/manage_team.html", passing the team and all_users data.

+#### add_member
+The add_member function adds a user to a specific team.
+It retrieves the specified user and team by their IDs, then adds the user to the team's member list.
+Finally, it returns a JSON response containing an updated list of all users.

+#### remove_member
+The remove_member function removes a user from a specific team.
+It retrieves the specified user and team by their IDs, then removes the user from the team's member list.
+Finally, it returns a JSON response containing an updated list of all users.